DaenaDreyfuss/S4Fiori/S4-Fiori-extension-tutorial.md

 # Your First S/4 Cloud Extension

-This README will guide you through the following process:
+This guide will help you through the following process:
-  1. Create your first **Simple S/4 extension**
+  1. Creating your first **Simple S/4 extension**
-  2. Consume a **Business Partner** service from S/4 cloud - via a Fiori application
+  2. Consuming OData from the **Business Partner** S/4 Cloud service - via a Fiori application
-  3. Run the application on your developer workspace
+  3. Running the application on your developer workspace

 ## Overview
 <!-- TOC depthFrom:2 depthTo:2 -->